-On February 15, the FERC accepted Emera's proposed revision to Attachment J of the Maine Public District ("MPD") OATT, but established hearing & settlement judge procedures because its "preliminary analysis indicates that Emera Maine's proposed tariff revision has not been shown to be just and reasonable and may be unjust, unreasonable, unduly discriminatory or preferential, or otherwise unlawful."
-The FERC suspend the tariff revision for a nominal period, to become effective January 1, 2018, as requested, subject to refund.
-As previously reported, the prosed tariff revision was to permit adjustments to formula rate inputs (historical load, revenue, sales data) to reflect "known and measurable" anticipated changes, subject to a true-up.
-Emera stated that, absent an ability to adjust its formula rate calculations to account for material losses of load, like that of Houlton Water Company expected to occur early next year, Emera Maine will suffer a significant under-recovery in its transmission revenue requirement.
-The Maine Customer Group ("MCG") protested the revision for a number of reasons, with the principal objection being the fact that "Emera already has a true-up mechanism in place under the MPD OATT to accommodate loss of Houlton load".
+As previously reported, the FERC accepted Emera's proposed revision to Attachment J of the Maine Public District ("MPD") OATT, 29 but established hearing & settlement judge procedures because its "preliminary analysis indicates that Emera Maine's proposed tariff revision has not been shown to be just and reasonable and may be unjust, unreasonable, unduly discriminatory or preferential, or otherwise unlawful."30 The prosed tariff revision was to permit adjustments to formula rate inputs (historical load, revenue, sales data) to reflect "known and measurable" anticipated changes, subject to a true-up.
+Emera stated that, absent an ability to adjust its formula rate calculations to account for material losses of load, like that of Houlton expected to occur early next year, Emera Maine would suffer a significant under-recovery in its transmission revenue requirement.
+The Maine Customer Group ("MCG")31 protested the revision for a number of reasons, with the principal objection being the fact that "Emera already has a true-up mechanism in place under the MPD OATT to accommodate loss of Houlton load".
+Judge John P. Dring served as the Settlement Judge in these proceedings.